Generic Name: Bevacizumab

 Investigated for use in treatment of ovarian cancer†.26 Data from randomized studies suggest that use of bevacizumab in combination with carboplatin and paclitaxel is associated with prolonged progression-free survival, but not prolonged overall survival, and an increased risk of hypertension and GI perforation.71 72 Effects on overall survival not fully elucidated (i.e., no difference in overall survival reported in one study, final overall survival data not yet available for another study).71 72

-Has been used by intravitreal injection† in treatment of neovascular age-related macular degeneration†.34 41 May be as effective as ranibizumab in improving visual acuity when administered according to the same schedule as ranibizumab; however, increased risk of serious systemic adverse effects (primarily hospitalizations) reported.41 (See Ocular Effects under Cautions.)
+Has been used by intravitreal injection† in treatment of neovascular age-related macular degeneration†.34 41 85 86 87 88 89 Appears to have similar efficacy as ranibizumab in improving visual acuity; however, conflicting data reported regarding relative risk of serious systemic adverse effects.41 87 88 Consider patient-specific factors, which may vary the level of risk, prior to intravitreal use.88 (See Ocular Effects under Cautions.)

 Avastin Dosage and Administration